-- Camp days are typically sunny and hot, and we still have lots of fun when we are hot. - Most activities will be offered outdoors. - We make use of sunscreen, shade, and have time for rest in the cabins during the hottest part of the day.
+- Camp days are typically sunny and hot, and we still have lots of fun when we are hot. - Most activities will be offered outdoors.
+There will be water stations at each activity spot. - We make use of sunscreen, shade, and have time for rest in the cabins during the hottest part of the day.